petermsiegel/f-string-apl/README.md

 if the **auto** parameter is enabled.
 If the **auto** parameter is *disabled,* the runtime impact of the feature is more modest still; if *not* used, there is no runtime impact.

-There are parameters, optionally tailored via an APL Array Notation parameter file **.&ThinSpace;∆F** (in the current file directory).
+To support the Session Library auto-load process, there are parameters, optionally tailored via an APL Array Notation parameter file **.&ThinSpace;∆F** (in the current file directory).
 Parameters include:

--  **auto**: the ability to turn on or off any automatic loading of object definitions from the **dfns** workspace or files;
+-  **auto:** the ability to turn on or off any automatic loading of object definitions from the *dfns* workspace or files;
+-  **verbose:** providing limited information on parameters, object loading, *etc.*;
--  **path**: what directories to search for the object definitions; and so on.
+-  **path:** what directories to search for the object definitions;
+-  **prefix:** literal character vectors to prefix to each file name during the object search;
+-  **suffix:** filemodes that indicate the type of object and (potentially) any expected conversion;

 The parameter file
 is briefly documented *below*.